Shirley Ann Jackson: The Nature Conservancy

-In February 2020, Shirley Ann Jackson joined the Nature Conservancy Global Board.
-She will be serving on this board until October 2029.
-Board Chair Tom Tierney says, "To successfully take on the most pressing environmental challenges facing us, TNC needs people with ambition and big ideas".
+In February 2020, Jackson joined the Nature Conservancy Global Board.
+She is expected to be serving on this board until October 2029.
+Board Chair Tom Tierney says, "To successfully take on the most pressing environmental challenges facing us, TNC needs people with ambition and big ideas."

 Honors and distinctions

 Jackson has received many fellowships, including the Martin Marietta Aircraft Company Scholarship and Fellowship, the Prince Hall Masons Scholarship, the National Science Foundation Traineeship, and a Ford Foundation Advanced Study Fellowship.
 She has been elected to numerous special societies, including the American Philosophical Society.
 In 2014, she was named a recipient of the National Medal of Science.

 In the early 1990s, then-New Jersey Governor James Florio awarded Jackson the Thomas Alva Edison Science Award for her contributions to physics and for the promotion of science.

 Jackson received awards for the years 1976 and 1981 as one of the Outstanding Young Women of America.
-She was inducted into National Women's Hall of Fame in 1998 for "her significant contributions as a distinguished scientist and advocate for education, science, and public policy".
+She was inducted into National Women's Hall of Fame in 1998 for "her significant contributions as a distinguished scientist and advocate for education, science, and public policy."
 She received a Candace Award for Technology from the National Coalition of 100 Black Women in 1982.